-Also, the act of plagiarism is powerful enough to destroy your academic or writing career.
+Also, the act of plagiarism is powerful enough to destroy your career in science (Plagiarism in science).
 Plus, it is considered to be a serious academic offense that can lead to a negative effect on the paper and on the writer’s reputation and credibility.
 Therefore, it is important for writers and researchers to increase their understanding of plagiarism and how to avoid it.

 Finding information for your paper is easy but adding that information correctly is the hard part.
 This is why there is a set of rules to follow when adding information to your paper to not fall in the plagiarism trap.
 When writing an academic paper, it is the general belief that you are building upon the work of others.
 Therefore, it is a must to properly cite those authors that serve as a foundation for your work.

 Our editing service checks for plagiarism!
 Get all the help you need!

 The good news is that plagiarism can be avoided completely by following these detailed steps.

 When avoiding plagiarism, when and how to use quotations is quite important.
 Also, quoting correctly can give your thesis credibility at the same time it is important to use them correctly.
 Quotation marks are mandatory anytime you are using someone else’s work exactly the way they have written it in their work.

 Misquoting a reputable source should be carefully avoided.
 Plus, avoid using block quotes for words more than 40 and make sure the source of the quoted words is properly cited.